Animation Timeline and key frames

-The Timeline is the place to begin the creation of your keyframe animation.
+The Time line is the primary control for playback in omniverse.
+Within the Timeline preferences you can optimize your playback settings for the needs of your project.
+Providing better and more predictable workflows for use cases utilizing both animations and simulation.
+The Timeline is also the place to begin the creation of keyframe animation.
 On any selected prim you can animate the transforms, property values and token attributes.

 Allows the user to set the Framerate for the current stage and the animation you create.
 Determines how many frames per second will be played.

 Allows the user to control the current position in time.

 Step back to previous frame.

 Step back to previous keyframe

 The Key all button will create a key on all transforms and the visibility channel of the selected Prim.

 Multiple prims can be keyed simultaneously.

 This action can also be performed with the Hotkey (ALT-S).